tbobm/tbobm-blog/content/posts/db-bootstrapping/index.md

 _RBAC: Creating standard roles and users_

-One of the most overlooked yet impactful improvements you can make to your database setup is role separation.
+One overlooked yet impactful improvements you can make to your database setup is [role separation][wiki-rbac].
 In local development, you might get away with using the `postgres` or `admin` user.
 But in production?
 That’s a ticking time bomb.

 Role-based access control (RBAC) ensures that each piece of your stack interacts with